vanessaheh/vanessaheh/README.md

 - 👋 Hi, I’m @vanessaheh
 - 👀 I’m interested in sonic
 - 🌱 I’m currently learning how to fly a jet engine
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m not looking to collaborate
 - 📫 How to reach me teleportation rings
 - 😄 Pronouns: disturbing/the/peace
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i like sonic

 <!---
 vanessaheh/vanessaheh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.